 The priest kneeled before the Bishop, bowing his head in humble acquiescence, reverencing the proffered gold ring with a kiss before departing the elegant chamber.
 He slipped into the narrow, dimly illuminated, muted hallway, his feet intriguingly floating over the hand woven silk carpet resting on the polished hard wood floor.
 The Bishop’s voice thundered after him: “It was Muhammad, a Moslem, who fornicated with a child!
 It is Islamic Law that permits the despoiling of children!”

 A bright aura emanated from the priest’s physical presence.
 Sucked from his body.
 Experiencing the universal symptoms of his oxygen starved brain.
 The Bright Light.
 The Tunnel.
 The Voices.
 The miraculous sensation of Peace.
 Love Everlasting.
-He died with an insignificant whimper of complaint.
+He died with an

 They discovered the priest the following morning, prostate before the altar, his head in a pool of vomit that had discharged from a rigid mouth, the long clerical vestments that robed him soiled by the excretions of his bodily fluids.